abduljaleel/workshop-appflow-athena-quicksight/README.md

 ![image](images/s3-buckets.jpg)

 Once these S3 buckets are created, you are ready to start the workshop.

+Note :  In addition to the above two S3 buckets, as part of this workshop when you create a dataset using Athena, Amazon QuickSight creates another S3 bucket.
+By default, this bucket has a name similar to "aws-athena-query-results-<ACCOUNTID>-<REGION>".

 ## Create and Install Slack App